East Libyan forces advance rapidly to retake key oil ports

 “Our armed forces fully control the Ras Lanuf district and the enemy suffered large losses in lives and equipment,” he said.

+LNA officials said that their rivals had fled to the west and south, into the desert, though there were reports of continuing fighting near Ras Lanuf.

+A medical source confirmed two deaths among LNA forces.
+The LNA was able to free three fighters who had been held captive, one military official said.

-Libya’s national production was cut to between 600,000 and 700,000 bpd from more than one million bpd by clashes in the oil crescent, but NOC Chairman Mustafa Sanalla said he was expecting a quick restart.
+Libya’s national production was cut to between 600,000 and 700,000 bpd from more than one million bpd by the oil crescent clashes, but NOC Chairman Mustafa Sanalla said he was expecting a quick restart.

 “Libyan production is very low but we are going to resume very soon,” he told reporters in Vienna.
 “After a couple of days we will resume, we start our operations hopefully.”